 - 1 1/2 cups honey (it’s best to use raw honey from a local apiary, if possible)

-- A glass or stainless steel sauce pot/pan
+- A glass, stainless steel, or ceramic sauce pot/pan

 - Strainer or colander